 - Large Shade Cloth over the outside dog runs and over the bench in the outside meet and greet area

 - Redo the chicken coup to make it both usable and eye catching (maybe paint it to look nice)

 - paint the front of both kennels to make it look more inviting

 - paint the inside of both of the dog kennels to make it more inviting and give the dogs something to look at

-- add small kennels in the EU room to hold feral cats, rabbits, misc. small animals
+- small stainless steel kennels to hold feral cats, rabbits, wildlife, misc. small animals

 - make a surgical suite to bring in vets to perform sterilization surgery

 - get the van wrapped so it appears more animal friendly and add cages to easily transport the animals to surgery

 - purchase equipment for the mobile adoption unit (pop up tent, cooler, chairs, adoption vests for dogs, t-shirts for staff & volunteers)

 - add fencing around the sally port to keep animals confined so that if they get away from the officers they are still confined

 - large outdoor shelving to hold all of the traps so that they can be organized and are up off the ground

 The Animal Care & Control hours of operation are 8 a.m. to 4:30 p.m.
 Monday - Friday.